dhebbeker/FreeRTOS-ATxmega/README.md

 It was tested on ATxmega256A3BU.

 The demo runs
-- two LED blinkink tasks with differend period
+- two LED blinking tasks with different period